"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

 \subsection{Re-purposing Existing Content, Audiences \& Skills}

-$16$ of our participants were drawn to join OnlyFans because they had existing content, audiences, or skills that they could leverage to quickly develop a profitable OnlyFans page.
+$16$ of our participants were drawn to join OnlyFans because they had existing content, audiences or skills that they could leverage to quickly develop a profitable OnlyFans page.

-As aforementioned, some of our participants were already creating sexual content recreationally.
+As aforementioned, six of our participants were already creating sexual content recreationally.
 As a result, they had suitable content readily available to monetize and could make money instantly.
 P8 describes ``my first 70 posts that I made were previous and old photos that I had'' and that it was possible to ``make money off of something that I was already doing.''

-Some of our participants also repurposed their existing digital audiences to promote their OnlyFans.
-For example, three of our participants were ``cosplayers'' (those who dress up, typically as characters from works of fiction) who decided to make their OnlyFans content cosplay themed in order to leverage their existing audience.
+Three of our cosplayer participants (those who dress up, typically as characters from works of fiction) decided to make their OnlyFans content cosplay themed in order to leverage their existing audience.
 For example, P2 was ``low key cosplay famous back in college'' and knew that they could exploit this ``(horny) fan base'' on OnlyFans.
 P13 had a similar motivation: ``I was already doing cosplay and I saw a lot of other cosplayers were having success with [OnlyFans] so I figured I would also try.''
 Intersecting with a desire for sexual expression, P4 decided to use OnlyFans to showcase the ``different ideas or things that I had in mind but I couldn't post on other socials'' that don't allow ``18+ cosplay content.''
 Much like P2, prior to starting their OnlyFans, P4 ``had people who showed interest in it [erotic cosplay content]'' and therefore felt there could be financial potential of creating this material to sell on OnlyFans.
 Rouse and Salter note that cosplay was already highly sexualized and that cosplayers use a variety of monetization avenues, including OnlyFans~\cite{rouse2021cosplay}.

-Another participant had already written a book about their sex life that had developed their ``reputation as someone who had a lot of sex'' (P12) and they opened an OnlyFans to give their followers ``a look into this thing [their sex life] that they were clearly already interested in.''
+Another participant, P12, had already written a book about their sex life that had developed their ``reputation as someone who had a lot of sex'' (P12) and they opened an OnlyFans to give their followers ``a look into this thing [their sex life] that they were clearly already interested in.''